// Function to create a formatted banner

 Code in Details

-1. Initialization:
+Initialization:

-• let mut count = 0: A mutable integer variable count is initialized to 0.
+let mut count = 0: A mutable integer variablecountis initialized to 0.

-2. While Loop:
+While Loop:

-• while count < 10: This while loop continues running as long as count is less than 10.
+while count < 10: Thiswhileloop continues running as long ascountis less than 10.

-3. Increment and Print:
+Increment and Print:

-• count += 1: The count variable is incremented by 1 in each iteration.
+count += 1: Thecountvariable is incremented by 1 in each iteration.println!("Count: {}", count): The current value ofcountis printed to the console.

-4. Condition Check and break:
+Condition Check and

-• println!("Count has reached 5, breaking the loop."): A message is printed indicating that the count has reached 5.
+break:if count == 5: Inside the loop, we check if thecountvariable is equal to 5.println!("Count has reached 5, breaking the loop."): A message is printed indicating that the count has reached 5.break: Thebreakstatement is used to exit the loop immediately after the condition is met.

-5. Post-loop Message:
+Post-loop Message:

-• println!("Loop has ended."): After exiting the loop, a message indicating the end of the loop is printed to the console.
+println!("Loop has ended."): After exiting the loop, a message indicating the end of the loop is printed to the console.

 Simple Example of Breaking Out of the for Loop